 - Challenge yourself with difficult things

-- For new ideas, topics and exercises, check out this online lessons site with 10000+ video tutorials .
+- For new ideas, exercises and lessons topics, check out this guide .

 If you use these scientific learning techniques correctly, not only will you become a great guitar player , it will stay with you for a long time.
 I once had a period of 4 months where I was not able to play guitar, surprisingly after I started again it only took a few minutes to shake off the rust and get back into the groove.